matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

   automatically by signing an additional message.
 - `password_to_unlock`: Sets the wallet password if it's required.

-Also, if your software uses custom signer, you can always provide your implementation of the `EthereumSigner` trait.
+Also, if your software uses a custom signer, you can always provide your implementation of the `EthereumSigner` trait.

 ## Creating a Wallet